RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 ZimCal Asset Management is an alternative investment firm focused primarily on niche, illiquid and complex credit investment opportunities.

-ZimCal is a co-founder and the manager of BIMIZCI Fund LLC and Warnke Investments LLC, who combined have a direct and beneficial interest in stock and debt issued by MFIN.
+ZimCal is a co-founder and the manager of BIMIZCI Fund LLC which manages Warnke Investments LLC.
+All entities combined have a direct and beneficial interest in stock and debt issued by MFIN.
+ZimCal has been invested in MFIN for almost 4 years.

 ZimCal partners with both healthy and distressed borrowers or issuers, and provides customized solutions that meet their unique needs and circumstances.
 Over the last 15 years, Stephen Hodges, the Founder of ZimCal has developed a specialization investing in FDIC-insured institutions and has partnered with over 120 banks through investments in bank assets and bank debt and equity.
 Mr. Hodges has invested in bank debt, preferred equity and common equity.
 ZimCal has developed a deep network in the banking industry and fully understands the banking regulatory environment.